Colorectal THRIVE 2026

 Colorectal THRIVE - Congress Where Surgeons THRIVE: Four days of state-of-the-art professional education in colorectal surgery.
 Onsite in the historic city of Fribourg, Switzerland, or online.
 Earn up to 36 CME credits.

-At Colorectal THRIVE, 40 key opinion leaders from 15 countries covered all of colorectal surgery:
+At Colorectal THRIVE, 50 key opinion leaders from 16 countries cover all of colorectal surgery:

-The choice is yours: re-watch or discover our Expert lectures, either the maincongress or a masterclass, you will not regret it.
+The choice is yours: register for THRIVE and discover our Expert lectures, either the main congress or a masterclass, you will not regret it.

 ECC is starting in